echedev/spannablegrid-flutter/README.md

 #### Styling

-Use the `style` property to style the appearance of the grid and its cells.
+Use the `style` parameter to style the appearance of the grid and its cells.

 The following options are supported: